babylonhealth/ios-playbook/Cookbook/Technical-Documents/FunctionalOperators.md

 #### `>=>` - Kleisli composition
 Ilya has already provided a great explanation of its usage in [this proposal!](https://github.com/Babylonpartners/ios-playbook/blob/2e08f62675e00a84612b0315c909ce352137e464/Cookbook/Proposals/Fish_Operator.md)
+>The value of Kleisli composition is that it allows composition on functions which will not be composed with regular composition >>> because one of them returns result wrapped in some container (it can be Optional, Either or other kind of type that wraps value of another type in some way).

 ## `^` - Function lifting